shopware/docs/guides/hosting/infrastructure/rate-limiter.md

 ## Overview

-Shopware 6 provides certain rate limits by default that reduces the risk of bruteforce attacks for pages like login or password reset.
+Shopware 6 provides certain rate limits by default that reduces the risk of brute-force attacks for pages like login or password reset.

 ## Configuration